aha-oretama/test/README.md

 # test

 This is test for typo fixer.
-This is typo.
+This is typoon.
-This is also typo.
+This is alsonn typo.